About the program

 How to apply

-Keep an eye on our page for future program intakes.
+Keep an eye on our page for more information.

 Past EPIC employers

-Over 50 cadets have now been employed through the program so far.
+50 cadets have been employed through the program to date.